fhsjaagshs/iSwipe/README.md

 An implementation of Swype, Android's gesture-based keyboard, for jailbroken iOS. iSwipe features word completion and intelligent word selection.

 **This is a fork of wyndwarrior/iSwipe** and largely a rewrite at that.
+Ergo, credit goes to Andrew Liu (wyndwarrior) for the original implementation.

 Coming Soon
 -----------